-In such cases, you will fully appreciate the value of human translators, because they can choose the right strategy to compensate for the lack of equivalent term in the target language.
+In these cases, you will fully appreciate the value of human translators, because they can choose the right strategy to compensate for the lack of equivalent term in the target language.
 Then can change parts of the sentence in order to provide the proper meaning of the source text.

 The human translators of Day Translations, Inc. ensures that all our translation projects are 100% accurate.
-Lexical gaps are part of various languages and we have methods to ensure that the translation clearly identifies them through footnotes and explanations.
+Lexical gaps are part of various languages.
+And we have methods to ensure that the translation clearly identifies them through footnotes and explanations.
 If you need document translation any time of the day, get in touch with us by calling 1-800-969-6853.
 You can also send us an email at Contact us.
-We are open 24 hours a day, every day of the year to ensure that we can serve your translation requests whenever you need it.
+We are open 24 hours a day.
+Every day of the year to ensure that we can serve your translation requests whenever you need it.